 The following method on how to stop negative self-talk is inspired by Susan Forward’s Lies and Truths Exercise in her book, Mothers Who Can’t Love.

-You can download my free self-talk worksheet from the Freebies page to work on alongside this post.
+Download my free self talk worksheet from the Freebies page to work on alongside this post.

-The negative messages that you have heard growing up are basically lies – lies about yourself that the abuser fed you that you believed to be true.
+The negative messages that you’ve heard growing up are basically lies – lies about yourself that your abusive parent fed you that you believed to be true.

 Questions to Ask Yourself As You Write Down Each Lie